onnx/onnx/docs/Operators.md

       <dt>X</dt>
       <dd>Input data tensor from previous layer; has size (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and width.
 Note that this is for the 2D image.Otherwise the size is (N x D1 x D2 ... x Dn)</dd>
       <dt>weights</dt>
       <dd>The weight tensor that will be used in the convolutions; has size (C x M x kH x kW), where C is the number of channels, and kH and kW are the height and width of the kernel, and M is the number of feature maps.
-For more than 2 dimensions, the kernel shape will be (C x M x k1 x k2 x ... x kn), where is the dimenstion of the kernel</dd>
+For more than 2 dimensions, the kernel shape will be (C x M x k1 x k2 x ... x kn), where is the dimension of the kernel</dd>
     </dl>
   * **output**:
     <dl>